aliarabat/OpenStack/README.md

 ## Important Notice

-It is not suggested to run all the scripts at once, since it will too much time.
+It is not suggested to run all the scripts at once, since it will take much time.
 Since the Data folder contains all files to play with you can go directly to the third step

 ## Links